tt-isv-org/scc/article/details.md

 * Details on how SCCs allow permissions
 * The predefined SCCs and when to use them
-* How to create custom SCCs
+* How to create a custom SCC
 * Details on how deployment manifests request permissions
 * How to connect deployment manifests with SCCs